 How old do I have to be to volunteer?

 Volunteers must be at least 18 years of age to volunteer at our shelter, even with parental supervision.
 Younger folks are encouraged to get involved in community outreach as Shelter Ambassadors.
-Check out our Junior Volunteers section.
+Check out our DIY Service Projects section.

 I have a community service project due for my school; can I fulfill my requirement at HSC?

 Most community service projects are too short-termed to be fulfilled at our shelter, but outside projects, like organizing donation drives for items on our wish list, are often a perfect fit for projects that only require a few hours.

 Can I come in just to play with the puppies and kittens?

 Taking care of all our animals is a LOT of work, and socializing them is one small part of a big job.
 We need to provide for their physical wellbeing first, and that means cleaning up after them and making sure all our adult dogs have been walked before we have time to play with any of the animals.
 We hope that volunteers will be able to spend some of their time socializing during each shift, but due to a large number of animals we are often responsible for, that is not always the case.